-We are active members of the Kent Association of Training Providers and will signpost employers to other providers where we can't meet a need.
+We are active members of the Kent Association of Training Organisations and will signpost employers to other providers where we can't meet a need.
+We work collaboratively to increase apprenticeships in Medway.

 Schools

 We work closely with a wide variety of primary and secondary schools, with a focus on providing family learning or supporting parents to understand their children's learning.